weihan-01/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-    1. Test case: `delete 1`<br>
+    1. Test case: `delete s/1`<br>
-       Expected: First contact is deleted from the list.
+       Expected: Senior at index 1 is deleted from the list.
 Details of the deleted contact shown in the status message.
        Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    1. Test case: `delete s/0`<br>
-       Expected: No person is deleted.
+       Expected: No senior is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.